Each year, Big Canopy Campout selects a grassroots organisation to focus all fundraising efforts on.

 Working through a network of partner organisations around the world, WLT funds the creation of reserves and provides permanent protection for habitats and wildlife.

-Do you have a story you’d like to share?
+Do you have a local forest you’d like to share?

 We are always looking to share stories from those working to protect our native forests and all that live amongst them.
 Whether it’s a story of ongoing resistance, success, disappointment or hope please get in touch so we can support, feature and share your work.